SteveWhiteCopywrites/SteveWhiteCopywrites/README.md

 ## Welcome

-If you're reviewing my work, these are the best places to begin:
+If you're reviewing my work, the four links below are the best places to begin.
+Scroll down to see all six portfolio areas.

 - [Commercial Copywriting](https://github.com/SteveWhiteCopywrites/Commercial_Copywriting)
 - [Sports Copywriting](https://github.com/SteveWhiteCopywrites/Sports_Copywriting)